sblask/sblask.github.io/_posts/2017-04-10-migrating-away-from-scm-breeze.markdown

 Off to the last part: adding indexes to command output.
 I rarely use full commands but mostly aliases, so I figured I can create aliases where I call scripts/functions to do the job.
 So I created a [Python script][3] and added it to my `PATH` that adds the indexes and outputs a list of files to be used in a subsequent step.
-This list is filtered from the output and transformed into environment variables by this simple [function][4] (it needs to be a function, not a script as environment variables can only be set inside the same process, which a call to a script would leave.)
-I use them in [these functions][5].
-The only reasone it's functions and not aliases is because I need to be able to pass arguments to the first command in the pipeline.
+This list is filtered from the output and transformed into environment variables by this simple [function][4] (it needs to be a function, not a script, as environment variables can only be set inside the same process, which a call to a script would leave.)
+I use them in [these functions][5] that I can call just like aliases.
+The only reason I use functions and not aliases is that I need to be able to pass arguments to the first command in the pipeline.

 Done!